 Tools and implements of all eras include needles, spoons, ladles, lifting poles, axes, and knives.
 Weapons and military gear include the broad axe, dagger axe, knives, spear points, arrowheads, helmets, chariot fittings, combination of spear and dagger (ji), cross-bow, and horse frontlets.

-Other bronze items include but are not limited to mirrors, furniture parts, and utensils such belt buckles, garment hooks, weights, measuring implements, incense burners, lamps, spirit trees, tallies, seals, rings, bells, and cosmetic containers.
+Other bronze items include but are not limited to mirrors, furniture parts, and utensils such as belt buckles, garment hooks, weights, measuring implements, incense burners, lamps, spirit trees, tallies, seals, rings, bells, and cosmetic containers.

 1. Zhou through Han: Bimetallic weapons such as iron-bladed swords and knives with a bronze hilt.

-2. Three Kingdoms through Sui: Small scale Buddhist images are cast.
+2. Three Kingdoms through Sui: Small-scale Buddhist images are cast.

-3. Tang: Large scale castings include Buddhist statues, bells, lions, dragons, human figures, and pagodas.
+3. Tang: Large-scale castings include Buddhist statues, bells, lions, dragons, human figures, and pagodas.